RenwaX23/XSS-Payloads/README.md

 You can use them to bypass WAF and find XSS vulnerabilities, i will try to update the list as possible.

-Some of the payloads belong to me but i collected most of them and they have real authors.
+I collected most of them and they have real authors.

-some other good sources for XSS:
+Other good sources for XSS:

 [HTML5 Security Cheatsheet](https://html5sec.org/)